Mykonos Shore Excursion: A Lesson Learned

-We arrived on Mykonos, and it felt so serene and beautiful with the white buildings all around and the water was so clear you didn't even have to bother with snorkeling because you could see the fishes from the pier.
-Its gorgeous yet sad when I see this, because I realize what humans do to their environment.
+We arrived on Mykonos, after a successful excursion in Santorini, and it felt so serene and beautiful with the white buildings all around and the water was so clear you didn't even have to bother with snorkeling because you could see the fishes from the pier.
+It's gorgeous yet sad when I see this, because I realize what humans do to their environment.

 We were in such a funny mood that day, just carefree and glad to be off the rocking ship.
 We all had sea legs and were bumping into each other the whole way down the dock, my Dad has equilibrium problems anyway, so we had to stay on either side of him to make sure he didn't end up unintentionally swimming with the fishes.